vortesserax-wb/cidoc_crm_rdf/7.1.1/README.md

 #### **A. CIDOC Classes implementation in RDFS**

 The CIDOC-CRM model defines classes, that in Triple Stores are typically implemented as primitive values.
-These classes are all subclasses of `E59 Primitive` and in RDFS they are interpreted as Literal.
-There are some classes in the CIDOC-CRM model that are both subclasses of `E59 Primitive` and E41 Appellation.
+These classes are all subclasses of `E59 Primitive Value` and in RDFS they are interpreted as Literal.
+There are some classes in the CIDOC-CRM model that are both subclasses of `E59 Primitive Value` and E41 Appellation.
 So far we have followed the decision by CRM-SIG in "Issue 394: Solution for Dualism of E41 Appellation and rdfs:label" in 28-11-2018 wrt the question whether these classes should be implemented as rdfs:Class or still be interpreted as rdfs:Literal.

 In this version we have followed the following policy regarding CIDOC Classes implementation in RDFS:

 &nbsp;

 > A1.
-CIDOC Classes that are subClasses of `E59 Primitive` are interpreted as rdfs:Literal regardless of whether they are also subClasses of another Class.
+CIDOC Classes that are subClasses of `E59 Primitive Value` are interpreted as rdfs:Literal regardless of whether they are also subClasses of another Class.

 As a result, the following CIDOC classes were not defined in RDFS:

-- `E59 Primitive`
+- `E59 Primitive Value`
 - `E60 Number`
 - `E61 Time Primitive`
 - `E62 String`